MitchGriff/Kubernetes-Cloud-Deployment/README.md

 The profile.py file requests a total of 4 nodes.
 One head node and three worker nodes (worker-1, worker-2, worker-3).

-## Launching the Project Cloud Lab
+## Launching the Project

-Launch the experiment.
+CloudLab Only: Launch the experiment.
 We launched our experiemnt on the Emulab network and had no problems with it.

 Once yhou log into the head node you will need to run the following commands to launch the network:

 ```
 cd